-- A student who is aggrieved by a decision made by the Assistant Vice-Chancellor (Academic), or other individual to whom institution-wide powers have been delegated (eg, the Liaison Manager; International Admissions Officer; Director, UC Opportunity) may appeal to the Academic Appeals Committee (acting on behalf of the Academic Board). - A student who is not satisfied with the outcome of the appeal to the Academic Appeals Committee may appeal that decision to the Council Appeals Committee. - The decision of the Council Appeals Committee is final.
+- A student who is aggrieved by a decision made by the Assistant Vice-Chancellor (Academic), or other individual to whom institution-wide powers have been delegated (eg, the Liaison Manager; International Admissions Officer; Director, UC Opportunity) may appeal to the Academic Appeals Committee (acting on behalf of the Academic Board). - A student who is not satisfied with the outcome of the appeal to the Academic Appeals Committee may appeal that decision to the Council Appeals Committee. - iii.
+The decision of the Council Appeals Committee is final.

-Appeals from a Decision of a University Committee (including the Academic Appeals Committee)
+6. Appeals from a Decision of a University Committee (including the Academic Appeals Committee)

-- A student who is aggrieved by a decision made by the Academic Committee, a subcommittee of the Academic Committee, or the Executive of the Academic Committee may appeal to the Council.
-Appeals to the Council are heard on behalf of the Council by its Appeals Committee. - ii.
-The decision of the Appeals Committee of Council is final.
+- A student who is aggrieved by a decision made by the Academic Administration Committee, a subcommittee of the Academic Administration Committee, or the Executive of the Academic Administration Committee may appeal to the Council.
+Appeals to the Council are heard on behalf of the Council by the Council Appeals Committee. - ii.
+The decision of the Council Appeals Committee is final.